sandialabs/MenuFramework/README.md

-# menuframework
+# MenuFramework
-This project is a multi-level menu system that provides access to multiple Unity training projects.
+This project is a multi-level menu system that provides access to multiple Unity projects.